-- Prof. Miao Changhong (Henan University, School of Enviromnent & Planning)
+- Prof. Miao Changhong (Henan University, School of Environment & Planning)

 - Prof. Maggidis, Christofilis (Mycenaean Foundation, Greece & Dickinson College, USA)

-- Prof. Osterbeek, Luiz (Instituto Terra e Memoria, UNESCO Chairholder in Humanities and Cultral Integrated Landscape)
+- Prof. Oosterbeek, Luiz (Instituto Terra e Memoria, UNESCO Chairholder in Humanities and Cultural Integrated Landscape)

 - Prof. Papatheodorou, George (Uni. of Patras, Dept. of Geology, Greece)